leordev/web5-music/README.md

 - [ ] Handle Spotify token refresh: at the moment we are shamelessly redirecting to the `/connected-apps` page when we detect a 401 (Unauthorized) response from the API.
 - [ ] Develop a Playlist "Management" functionality where the user can search for songs and edit playlists inside the Web5 Music App and then import these playlists to the connected apps.
+- [ ] Thumbnails are being referenced from Spotify, ideally we should persist in our DWN.
 - [ ] Implement more connected apps:
   - [ ] Tidal
   - [ ] Youtube Music